takugian/quick-tutorials-with-aws/loadbalancer/loadbalancercertificate/README.md

 # loadbalancercertificate

-This project creates:
-- An Application Load Balancer in front of a Lambda function with a certificate;
+This project creates an Application Load Balancer with a public certificate.
-- A Lambda function;

 ## Helpful links